vercel-labs/isr-platform-shield/README.md

 ## Shielded ISR Architecture

 "Normal" ISR (Incremental Static Regeneration) in Next.js caches pages tied to a deployment.
-When you deploy a new version, the ISR cache is invalidated and must be rebuilt, causing slow first requests for pages not generated during build.
+When you deploy a new version, the ISR cache is replaced and must be rebuilt, causing slow first requests for pages not generated during build.

 **Shielded ISR** solves this by providing a protective cache layer that serves content while the Core app warms its cache (via active reading) after deployment.
 This enables: